-Look at etching or drypoint prints by Rembrandt, Whistler, or Duerr to see some of what can be done using the intaglio process.
-These prints are made by creating texture on a plate, filling the texture with ink, and using a press to transfer the ink to paper.
+Intaglio prints are made by creating texture on a plate, filling the texture with ink, and using a press to transfer the ink to paper.
 It is one of the oldest and most used printing processes that, different from relief printing, works from below the surface.
-Students will use drypoint to create images on copper plates, which will then be inked and printed using a state of the art Takach press.
+Students will use drypoint to create images on copper plates, which will then be inked and printed using the intaglio process.

 This class qualifies students to independently use the Print Studio.